 As the brewery expanded, former residences in Dolphin Passage and Dolphin Lane were either demolished or incorporated as malting houses and other ancillary uses as required.
 These include the residences that can still be seen in Dolphin Place.
 Eventually, the first part of Dolphin Lane, which ran from Market Square to the Castle, became the carriageway to the brewery and the public Lane was realigned to start on the Castle side of the brewery!
 However, the Phoenix Brewery’s main problem was the regular flooding of the Dour such that sandbags were stored in the brewery yard making the entrance to the premises difficult.
 Having already sold off part of the premises, the brewery was amalgamated with Fremlins in 1927 with only the bottling plant remaining.
 This closed in October 1952 but it was another seven years before the brewery chimney was demolished.
 The company also had a table water factory in Russell Street but this closed in 1953.

-Between the St James Development and the Dour is St James Lane, another ancient thoroughfare.
+Between the St James retail and leisure shopping park and the Dour is St James Lane, another ancient thoroughfare.
 In Saxon times it was one of Dover’s principle quays and before World War II it was a vibrant street that connected Townwall Street with St James Street, King Street and Dolphin Lane.
 The first lane on the right, Flying Horse Lane, once connected St James Street with Kings Street and until 1892 was called St James Street, of which it was part.
 Why the name of the street changed is to do with an ancient hostelry, the Fleur de Lis that was in existence at the time of the Civil War (1642-1651).
 During that time, Richard Dawkes conspired with his friends to take Dover Castle for the Roundheads.
 By the late 18th century stage coaches left the Fleur de Lis to London, including the Flying Horse – the fastest mail coach.
 For this reason the name of the pub was changed.
 In 1892 the inn was demolished to make way for a new General Post Office and in honour of the ancient inn, the thoroughfare was renamed Flying Horse Lane!
 The bridge over the Dour probably dates from the 14th century as it contains late medieval stonework and the riverbank is lined with similar stone.
 It is believe by some that this stone work is evidence that once there was a town wall that went along St James Lane.
 The pub on the corner, the Lord Nelson dates from 1805 but the pub we see today was rebuilt in 1873 following a destructive fire.

 The next lane to the right off St James Lane is Fishmongers Lane where the Dour is crossed by another ancient bridge that contains late Medieval stonework.
 Originally called Kings Lane, then Butchery Lane – after a town wall tower that once stood nearby.
 In 1836 the fish market opened and the thoroughfare was renamed Fishmongers Lane.
 However, in 1852 the market moved to the Crosswall, between the Tidal Basin and Granville Dock, and an ice store opened on the site.
 This was demolished by enemy action during World War II but the Lane has retained its early 19th century name.
 Hardly discernible but nevertheless still there is the tiny Mill Lane that runs parallel to the Dour.
 A tidal mill was recorded nearby in the 1086 Domesday Book and it is believed that this eventually caused a build up of silt that made the Westbrook un-navigable.
 At the time the Dour at Eastbrook was already a harbour and the silting of the Westbrook ensured it became the Dover’s main harbour.